mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 second I make an error, and I can backspace and fix it there, instead of running the command getting an error like

-    long/ass/filename/thats/ten/friggin/directories/deep/ - invalid directory
+    long/ass/filename/thats/ten/directories/deep/ - invalid directory

-and having to backtrack through a long-ass filename to find where the spelling mistake was.
+and having to backtrack through a long filename to find where the spelling mistake was.
 Fish lets me know the instant I press the key whether what I'm typing is a valid filename, or something else.

-This is by far my favorite feature of fish.
+By far, this is my favorite feature of fish.

 ### Directory browsing